OwenCochell/cursepy/README.md

 Each operation is managed by a component called a 'handler'.
 Handlers are simply classes that get information and process it.
-This information can be from any location, and it can be retrieved in many different ways.
+This information can be from any location and it can be retrieved in many different ways.
 Here is an example of a simple handler thats pulls HTTP data from somewhere and returns it: